Nevada Court Records

 What Cases are Heard by Nevada Juvenile Courts?

-For cases that involve severe lawful violation and criminality, the court stops being a juvenile court, and the child will be tried as an adult.
-For instance, a child who is 13 years old can be tried for homicide in an adult court.
-A 14-year child can also be tried as an adult for a felony case.
-A child who is 16 years of age can be tried as an adult for sexual assault or an attempted sexual assault.
+In cases of severe legal violations and criminal behavior, the court ceases to operate as a juvenile court, and the child will be tried as an adult.
+For instance, a child who is 13 years old may be tried for homicide in an adult court.
+A 14-year child may also be tried as an adult for a felony case.
+A child who is 16 years of age may be tried as an adult for sexual assault or an attempted sexual assault.

 Who is Eligible to View Juvenile Records in Nevada?

-All information in the juvenile records is considered confidential.
-It is not available for public perusal.
-Based on the state’s laws, the purpose of juvenile justice is not to punish; rather, it ensures safety, placement, rehabilitation, educational success, and the child’s well-being who is adjudicated, delinquent.
-For this reason, only the following are eligible to view juvenile records in Nevada;
+Information contained in most juvenile records is generally considered confidential.
+As such, it is not available for public perusal.
+Based on the state’s laws, the purpose of juvenile justice is not to punish; rather, it ensures safety, placement, rehabilitation, educational success, and the well-being of the child who is adjudicated, delinquent.
+For this reason, only the following are eligible to view juvenile records in Nevada:

 - Law enforcement agencies

-- Social welfare agencies who take direct care of the juvenile mental and social well being
+- Social welfare agencies that take direct care of the juvenile's mental and social well-being

 - The school authorities

-- Persons or bodies who intend to use the information for statistical and research purposes, and who must obtain a court order for access can be granted.
+- Persons or bodies who intend to use the information for statistical and research purposes, and who must obtain a court order for access may be granted.

 - The parent or guardian